NDIS Provider

 - ✓ No technical background required to complete the assessment

-Once your results are in, an AI security advisor has your full assessment in front of it and is ready to answer any question about what it means — in plain English, as if you're talking to a security professional.
+Once your results are in, an AI security advisor can answer any question about what they mean — in plain English, like talking to a security professional.
+It can even draft a phased action plan from your specific gaps — what to fix first, next, and over time.

 - ✓ "Explain my highest risk gap in simple terms"